KlickyMao/emqx-enterprise-docs-en/config.rst

 MQTT Session Parameters
 -----------------------

-EMQ X creates a session for every MQTT connection:
+EMQ X creates a session for each MQTT connection:

 .. code-block:: properties